|

 Education Verification

-who will verify if the person attended and when, if a degree was earned, and the type of degree.
-Many
+verify if the person attended and when, if a degree was earned, and the type of

 Former Employer's Interview

-description, responsibilities and duties, skills, job performance and productivity, honesty and reliability, strengths and
+duties, skills, job performance and productivity, honesty and reliability,

 What's Missing